awsdocs/aws-codecommit-user-guide/doc_source/how-to-mirror-repo-pushes.md

    This command returns nothing\.
 **Tip**
-If you are pushing to a Git repository that requires credentials, make sure you configure those credentials in a credential helper or in the configuration of the *some\-URL* string; otherwise, your pushes to that repository will fail\.
+If you are pushing to a Git repository that requires credentials, make sure you configure those credentials in a credential helper or in the configuration of the *some\-URL* string\.
+Otherwise, your pushes to that repository fail\.

 1. Run the git remote \-v command again, which should create output similar to the following: